Penalties and Interest

 Penalties and interest are punishments the IRS places against a taxpayer that has an outstanding tax debt.
 Penalties and interest continue to accrue on the debt until the full tax debt is paid, regardless if a taxpayer enters into an agreement with the IRS.

 To understand how penalties and interest can substantially increase a tax debt, it is important to know how each is applied by the IRS.

 There are two main types of penalties: the Failure to File Penalty and the Failure to Pay Penalty.

-The Failure to File Penalty adds 5 percent of the total tax debt every month a taxpayer is unfiled up to 25 percent.
-The Failure to Pay Penalty adds an additional 0.5 percent of the total tax debt every month, up to the maximum of 25 percent, until the tax debt is paid.
-Taxpayers who understate taxes substantially on their return may be charged a 20 percent underreporting penalty plus added interest.
+In addition, taxpayers who understate taxes substantially on their return may be charged a 20% under-reporting penalty plus added interest.
 Taxpayers also risk facing civil penalties if the IRS suspects tax fraud.
 Executives and employees in corporations may be individually assessed civil penalties by the IRS regarding employment taxes, trusts, and improper filings made by the business.

 Taxpayers may seek a Penalty Abatement to remove a portion or all of the penalties from a tax debt.

 The IRS adds interest to a tax debt as long as it remains upaid.
-It can fluctuate between 3 percent and 9 percent.
+It can fluctuate between 3% and 9%.
 The interest on the debt is calculated every day it goes unpaid, regardless if a taxpayer is in a payment agreement with the IRS.